lycontrix-7/Schedule-Creator/README.md

 To run the program simply execute the script *ui.py*.

 # Program Information
-**Purpose:**
-This scheduling software was used by the office staff at one of my previous jobs, a summer camp.
-It was used to generate a set of group schedules for campers based on a variety of constraints given to me.

 **Schedule Layout:**
 The schedule for each group has 6 periods.